 VT for Direct I/O Enables the computer to perform Virtualization Technology for Direct I/O (VT-d).
-VT-d is an Intel method that provides virtualization for memory map I/O.

-Default: ON.

-ble 14.
-System setup options-Maint enance menu

-laintenance

-Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
+VT-d is an Intel method that provides virtualization for memory map I/O. Default: ON. ole 14.
+System setup options-Maint enance menu aintenance Asset Tag Creates a system Asset Tag that can be used by an IT administrator to uniquely identify a particular system.
 Once set in BIOS, the Asset Tag cannot be changed.
 Service Tag Displays the Service Tag of the computer.

-BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot Block portion is intact and functioning.

-Default: ON.

-(i) NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
-In addition, this feature cannot work in the event of EC corruption, ME corruption, or a hardware issue.
+BIOS Recovery from Hard Drive Enables the computer to recover from a bad BIOS image, as long as the Boot Bloc portion is intact and functioning.
+Default: ON. (i) NOTE: BIOS recovery is designed to fix the main BIOS block and cannot work if the Boot Block is damaged.
+In addition, this feature cannot we in the event of EC corruption, ME corruption, or a hardware issue.
 The recovery image must exist on an unencrypted partition on the drive.
 BIOS Auto-Recovery Enables the computer to automatically recover the BIOS without user actions.
-This feature requires BIOS Recovery from Hard Drive to be set to Enabled.
+The feature requires BIOS Recovery from Hard Drive to be set to Enabled.
 Default: OFF.
 Start Data Wipe CAUTION: This Secure Wipe Operation will delete information in a way that it cannot be reconstructed.
+Start Data Wipe Start Data Wipe that it cannot be reconstructed.
+If enabled, the BIOS will queue up a data wipe cycle for storage devices that are Start Data Wipe Allow BIOS Downgrade that it cannot be reconstructed.
 If enabled, the BIOS will queue up a data wipe cycle for storage devices that are connected to the motherboard on the next reboot.

-Default: OFF.

-Allow BIOS Downgrade Controls flashing of the system firmware to previous revisions.

-Default: ON.

-ble 15.
-System setup options-Syste m Logs menu
+Table 15.
+System setup options-System Logs menu

-ystem Logs
+System Logs

 Power Event Log Displays Power events.

 Default: Keep.

 BIOS Event Log Displays BIOS events.

 Default: Keep.

 Thermal Event Log Displays Thermal events.

 Default: Keep.